iotaledger/iri/.github/issue_template.md

 If you want to discuss the feature before you actually write the code you are welcome to do it by first submitting an issue.

 ### Description
-Briefly describe the feature you want
+Briefly describe the feature you want.

 ### Motivation
-Explain why this feature is needed
+Explain why this feature is needed.

 ### Requirements
 Create a list of what you want this feature request to fulfill.

 ### Open Questions (optional)
-Anything you want to discuss
+Anything you want to discuss.

 ### Am I planning to do it myself with a PR?
-Yes/No
+Yes/No.